 Garlic tastes pungent, while ginger is warmly spicy.
 Both are widely used aromatics during cooking.

 Garlic has been used since ancient times to treat a variety of ailments.
-Historically speaking, garlic was given to Egyptian laborers to increase their strength and productivity (5).
+Historically, garlic was given to Egyptian laborers to increase their strength and productivity (5).
 It was also given to the Olympic athletes before the games to boost performance (6).

 Meanwhile, ginger has been used in ancient Chinese, Ayurvedic, and Unani medicine to treat ailments such as rheumatoid arthritis, rheumatism, pains, cramps, constipation, indigestion, vomiting, dementia, fever, and infectious diseases (7, 8, 9).